-Special Note: All students of the FNCHS program are required to receive HACCP/ServeSafe Certification prior to graduation.
-All students of the FNCHS program are required to join area National related organizations.
-Additional fees may apply for organizational memberships, lab coats, malpractice insurance and travel etc.
+Special Note: All students of the FNCHS program are required to join at least one nationally recognized organizations related to the areas of Food, Nutrition and/or Community or Public Health.
+Additional fees may apply for organizational memberships, lab coats, practicum uniforms, malpractice insurance, professional exam and travel etc.